peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>bytes</i>: A byte array consisting of the two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) of the arbitrary-precision integer to create.
+The byte array is encoded using the rules given in the FromBytes(bytes, offset, length, littleEndian) overload.

+ * <i>littleEndian</i>: If true, the byte order is little-endian, or least-significant-byte first.
+If false, the byte order is big-endian, or most-significant-byte first.

+<b>Return Value:</b>

+An arbitrary-precision integer.
+Returns 0 if the byte array's length is 0.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>bytes</i>
+ is null.

+<a id="FromBytes_byte_int_int_bool"></a>
+### FromBytes

+    public static PeterO.Numbers.EInteger FromBytes(
+        byte[] bytes,
+        int offset,
+        int length,
+        bool littleEndian);

+Initializes an arbitrary-precision integer from a portion of an array of bytes.

+<b>Parameters:</b>

-The byte array is encoded using the following rules:
+ * <i>bytes</i>: A portion of a byte array consisting of the two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) of the arbitrary-precision integer to create.
+The byte array portion has to be encoded using the following rules:

  * Positive numbers have the first byte's highest bit cleared, and negative numbers have the bit set.